Apple TV Plus: Everything to know about Apple's $5-a-month streaming service

 Apple TV Plus, the Netflix-like subscription service featuring Apple's original TV shows and movies, was first announced at a star-studded event in March, but the company stayed mum about the crucial details until its iPhone event on Tuesday.

-Apple TV Plus will offer the ability to download originals to watch offline.
+Apple TV Plus will offer the ability to download originals to watch offline and let you stream its originals in 4K, HDR and Dolby Vision.
 Its nine launch titles include a drama starring Reese Witherspoon and Jennifer Aniston and a post-apocalyptic thriller starring Jason Momoa.
 After launch, there are five other titles Apple has confirmed will be added in the following months.
 "Most" Apple TV Plus series will premiere with three episodes available immediately, followed by one new episode weekly, Apple said.
 Full seasons of "some" series will be available all at once.

 Apple on Tuesday released a new trailer for one of those originals, See, the Momoa thriller.
 That follows previously released trailers for three other shows that will be available at launch: The Morning Show, a drama about a morning news broadcast starring Witherspoon, Aniston and Steve Carell; Dickinson, a comedy about poet Emily Dickinson starring Hailee Steinfeld; and For All Mankind, a alternative-history series from the creator of Battlestar Galactica that presents a reality in which Russia won the space race.